-Global Justice Ecology Project is holding two events to celebrate its 15th anniversary on Sept.
-14-15 at ¡Buen Vivir!
+Global Justice Ecology Project held two events to celebrate its 15th anniversary on Sept.
+14-15, 2018 at ¡Buen Vivir!
 Gallery for Contemporary Art in Buffalo, NY.
 Both events include wine and hors d’oeuvres and are free and open to the public.
 See details below.

 Photos from Buffalo to Africa by Johanna C. Dominguez

-¡Buen Vivir! has been on a year long hiatus and opens its doors again this September for Johanna C. Dominguez’s “One World: Issues Across and Through Skins.”
-This is her first solo exhibit.
+¡Buen Vivir! was on a year long hiatus and opened its doors again in September 2018 for Johanna C. Dominguez’s “One World: Issues Across and Through Skins.”
+This was her first solo exhibit.
 She sees her camera as “Simply a vehicle” for recording the importance of protest – from Buffalo to Kenya.

 THE STORY OF A FOREST